Stability and instability in saddle point dynamics -- Part I

-A specific form of incremental stability, which we will refer to as pathwise stability, will be needed in the analysis that follows. \begin{definition}[Pathwise stability] We say that a semi-flow $(\phi,X,\rho)$ is {pathwise stable} if for any two trajectories $x(t),x'(t)$ the distance $\rho(x(t),x'(t))$ is non-increasing in time. \end{definition} As the subgradient method has a discontinuous vector field we need the notion of Carath\'eodory solutions of differential equations. \begin{definition}[Carath\'eodory solution] We say that a trajectory $\mathbf{z}(t)$ is a \textit{Carath\'eodory solution} to a differential equation $\dot{\mathbf{z}}=\mathbf{f}(\mathbf{z})$, if $\mathbf{z}$ is an absolutely continuous function of $t$, and for almost all times $t$, the derivative $\dot{\mathbf{z}}(t)$ exists and is equal to $\mathbf{f}(\mathbf{z}(t))$. \end{definition}
+A specific form of incremental stability, which we will refer to as pathwise stability, will be needed in the analysis that follows. \begin{definition}[Pathwise stability] We say that a semi-flow $(\phi,X,\rho)$ is {pathwise stable} if for any two trajectories $x(t),x'(t)$ the distance $\rho(x(t),x'(t))$ is non-increasing in time. \end{definition} \icl{Note that in a pathwise stable semi-flow $(\phi,X,\rho)$, for each $t\in\mathbb{R_+}$ that the map from $x\in X$ to $\phi(t, x )$ is non-expansive.}

+As the subgradient method has a discontinuous vector field we need the notion of Carath\'eodory solutions of differential equations. \begin{definition}[Carath\'eodory solution] We say that a trajectory $\mathbf{z}(t)$ is a \textit{Carath\'eodory solution} to a differential equation $\dot{\mathbf{z}}=\mathbf{f}(\mathbf{z})$, if $\mathbf{z}$ is an absolutely continuous function of $t$, and for almost all times $t$, the derivative $\dot{\mathbf{z}}(t)$ exists and is equal to $\mathbf{f}(\mathbf{z}(t))$. \end{definition}